hpoggie/Backstab-Networking/README.md

 Backstab.broadcasters holds a list of all servers from whom broadcasts were recieved.

+NOTE: Backstab's broadcast discovery is not based on UNET, because UNET's discovery doesn't work on Linux for some reason.

 #Future Updates
 I may add the ability to overload RPCs in the future.
 The problem is that NetScript would have to match the argument list at runtime, which is kind of slow.
 I will do a load test and see whether it's a big performance draw.

-Also, broadcasting doesn't work on Linux for some reason.
-I have no idea why.